 As you've likely concluded, shipping perishable goods can be a potential minefield if you're not careful and informed.
 Using a trusted shipping advisor like Worldwide Express is the ideal way to navigate the lucrative but treacherous waters of perishable goods.
 Our local shipping experts have years of experience partnering with small and midsized businesses and finding shipping solutions for all of their unique needs.

 Regardless of the type of perishable goods you need to ship, chances are your Worldwide Express team has seen it before.
-They can help you craft the perfect shipping strategy to get your perishables from point A to point B without any issues.
+They can help you craft the perfect freight shipping and/or small package shipping strategy to get your perishables from point A to point B without any issues.

 Remember, as online grocery shopping and other similar practices continue to expand, the potential is limitless and, done well, perishable equals profitable.